Dabiša of Bosnia: Death and legacy

 The agreement to recognize Sigismund as king following Dabiša indicates that the latter was by then of advanced age.
 Indeed, King Dabiša's health deteriorated in early 1395.
-At the end of March, writing from Bišće in Zachlumia, Dabiša requested that Ragusan authorities send a physician.
+At the end of March, writing from Bišće in Hum land, Dabiša requested that Ragusan authorities send a physician.
 The following month, in Sutjeska, he issued a charter granting the Zachlumian village of Veljaci to his daughter Stana, whose daughter Vladika was married to the nobleman Juraj Radivojević.
 He died on 8 September 1395.
 Despite initially consenting to his agreement with Sigismund, it was Dabiša's widow, Helen, who succeeded in ascending the throne with the support of the magnates.

 Despite an auspicious start, Dabiša's reign ended with the Kingdom of Bosnia displaying first signs of decay.
 Much of Tvrtko's extraordinary legacy was lost in the summer of 1394, and the state resumed its previous boundaries.
 Dabiša left the Bosnian state more dependent on Hungary than ever before, and the kingdom's influence in the Balkans waned.